-As of December 31, 2021, the Company had a cash balance of \$31.3 million (December 31, 2020 - \$56.1 million) to settle current accounts payable, accrued liabilities, current taxes payable and current portion of long-term debt of \$124.6 million (December 31, 2020 - \$127.6 million).
+As of December 31, 2022, the Company had a cash balance of \$20.6 million (December 31, 2021 - \$31.3 million) to settle current liabilities of \$164.3 million (December 31, 2021 - \$124.6 million).

 The Company regularly evaluates its overall cash position and forecasted cash flows to ensure preservation and security of capital as well as maintenance of liquidity.
 Forecasting takes into consideration the Company's debt financing and internal liquidity targets.